WojciechMatuszewski/programming-notes/web/html-forms.md

 > Based on [this short blog post entry](https://www.stefanjudis.com/today-i-learned/implicit-form-submission-doesnt-work-always)

-For the longest time, I though that the form will fire the `submit` event whenever you hit `enter` on one of its inputs.
+For the longest time, I thought that the form will fire the `submit` event whenever you hit `enter` on one of its inputs.
 This heuristics appeared to be consistent, because 99% of the forms I wrote **had the "submit" button**.

 ```html
 <form>